bingtimren/trobot/README.md

 ## Roadmap

-- Introduce [project management](https://github.com/features/project-management/) and [Github flow](https://guides.github.com/introduction/flow/)  if the project becomes complex and team grows.
+- Introduce [project management](https://github.com/features/project-management/) and [Github flow](https://guides.github.com/introduction/flow/)  if the project becomes complex and the team grows.
 - Currently only installs locally.
 If will release to the public, should build a CD workflow.
 - See DESIGN Document for thinking about the expansion of core API interfaces to model more complex games.